tlouarn/toolkit/README.md

 simple vs compounded. here, use the `Frequency` enum to specify the case.

 spot rate = zero rate
+what is a forward rate
+what is an instantanous forward rate
+=> explain the formulas

 Expressed in number, not percent or basis